lsst-sqre/gafaelfawr/docs/configuration.rst

 Installation guide
 ##################

-Gafaelfawr was written to run inside a Kubernetes environment.
+Gafaelfawr was written to run within the Vera C. Rubin Science Platform.
-While there is nothing intrinsic in Gafaelfawr that would prevent it from working in some other environment, only installation on Kubernetes has been documented or tested.
+While there is nothing intrinsic in Gafaelfawr that would prevent it from working in some other environment, only installation via `Phalanx <https://github.com/lsst-sqre/phalanx>`__ is supported or has been tested.

 Prerequisites
 =============